hpc-carpentry/hpc-shell/_episodes/04-wildcards-pipes.md

 teaching: 45
 exercises: 10
 questions:
-- "How can I run a command on multiple files at once?"
+- How can I run a command on multiple files at once?
-- "Is there an easy way of saving a command's output?"
+- Is there an easy way of saving a command's output?
 objectives:
-- "Redirect a command's output to a file."
+- Redirect a command's output to a file.
-- "Process a file instead of keyboard input using redirection."
+- Process a file instead of keyboard input using redirection.
-- "Construct command pipelines with two or more stages."
+- Construct command pipelines with two or more stages.
-- "Explain what usually happens if a program or pipeline isn't given any input to process."
+- Explain what usually happens if a program or pipeline isn't given any input to process.
 keypoints:
-- "The `*` wildcard is used as a placeholder to match any text that follows a pattern."
+- The `*` wildcard is used as a placeholder to match any text that follows a pattern.
-- "Redirect a command's output to a file with `>`."
+- Redirect a command's output to a file with `>`.
-- "Commands can be chained with `|`"
+- Commands can be chained with `|`
 ---

 > ## Required files